-Collaboration is essential to improving quality of care.
-To improve communication in fetal medicine, we established WebEx multi-disciplinary meetings so colleagues Transitions around the region could share complex cases for wider discussion and exchange of clinical opinion from their Recognising the role that primary care has in transition, own bases.
+Collaboration is essential to improving quality of care. required for effective treatment, patients will receive the To improve communication in fetal medicine, we most appropriate care, wherever they live. established WebEx multi-disciplinary meetings so colleagues Transitions around the region could share complex cases for wider discussion and exchange of clinical opinion from their Recognising the role that primary care has in transition, own bases.
 This format has reduced the need for some we gathered GP feedback on the value they placed women to travel to other centres to receive the most on transition and how engaged they felt.
 Our survey appropriate care and helped introduce a joint approach and highlighted that whilst 95 per cent of GPs felt transition exchange of expert opinion and thus support best practice. was important, only 12 per cent felt appropriately involved.
 The development of the East Midlands Fetal Medicine The survey was presented at Royal College of Physicians' Collaboration will help consolidate it's status as the regional national event.
 We are now looking at how best to engage centre of excellence.
-GPs and through the identified transition leads in the region to ensure that primary care are included in the transition pathway.
+GPs and through the identified transition leads in the with 123 trainees region to ensure that primary care are included in the transition pathway.
 We as a region have contributed to the development of a national benchmarking tool for the transition process which will be launched shortly.
 In the interim we are using the draft tool to evaluate transition within the region.